matb33/meteor-ec2-install/README.md

 information on `settings.json`.

 *NOTE: You could potentially store the `config` folder as a separate git repository and pull it in as a submodule.
-If you take this approach, you will need to know your way around git and make some minor modifications to this script so that it knows to pull in submodules (start near the `git archive` of `setup_post_update_hook`).*
+This script supports submodules but does require the server to have SSH access to the submodule repositories.*

 ## Notes: